 In 2003, the Python and Anaconda were retired entirely.
 The master craftsmen who built the Python retired, or went to work on the Single Action Army Peacemaker.
 The Anaconda could be resurrected.
 It was a modern design based on a scaled up King Cobra frame and required minimal hand fitting.
 With modern CNC machining, a new Anaconda could be made even less labor intensive.

 The Python, on the other hand, isn’t coming back.
 Despite its futuristic good looks, the Python, and the other I-frame guns it was based on, were from an earlier era, when technology was relatively expensive and labor was comparatively cheap.
-The Python hails from a time when every part was hand fitted to the gun and was and buffed to a high finish.
+The Python hails from a time when every part was hand fitted to the gun and was and buffed to a high blue or nickel finish.
 Those skills are lost, the machinery that made the guns was scrapped and they aren’t coming back.

 Now, at the beginning of 2015, Colt is in financial straits again.
 The War on Terror, at least the ground phase in Iraq and Afghanistan, has wound down, and the US military no longer needs a steady supply of M4 carbines.
 There are tons of AR pattern rifles in the inventory now, and unless there’s some major breakthrough in firearms technology that convinces the Pentagon to drop the select fire, intermediate cartridge rifle as a main issue weapon, selling military small arms to the US government is a losing proposition.
 Colt’s only real path forward are robust civilian sales.